stasson/vue-mdc-adapter/components/top-app-bar/README.md

 ### Action icons

-* `mdc-top-app-bar--action` wraps any icons placed on the right side of an mdc-top-app-bar.
+* `mdc-top-app-bar-action` wraps any icons placed on the right side of an mdc-top-app-bar.

   | props          | Type   | Default  | Description                                 |